 For emerging creatives interested in the overlap between music and art, the technical aspects of photography, composition, and editing might be a little daunting.

 While these skills can certainly be self-taught, many universities offer vocational photography courses with practical components.

-Some universities can actively help you get into music band photography.
+Some universities can give you the best music band photography tips to get into the industry.
 As well as exhibiting your work and linking you to a network of professional industry contacts.

 What Degree Do You Need To Get Into Music Photography?

 For those just beginning their career as a music photographer, studying for a relevant university degree can be a useful route into the industry.